 Bedwetting can be a highly embarrassing problem, which can stop people participating fully in many of the enjoyable activities of life.
 It can lead to avoiding school camps and holidays and present difficulties with friendships.
-It is important not to give up.
+It is important not to give up on trying to achieve a cure.
 Bedwetting can be cured even in teenagers and adults.

 Most adults sleep less deeply than children so some sufferers finally outgrow the bedwetting problem in their teenage years as their sleep becomes less deep.
 This is not the case for everyone.
 Research has found that about two percent of adults between the ages of sixteen and sixty wet the bed several nights each week.

 Teenagers and adults who wet the bed fall into several different categories.

 Bedwetting every night